 September 12, 1941: Babes on Broadway filming continued on MGM’s Backlot #2, the “East Side Street” in the “New York Streets” section.
 Time called: 9 a.m.; lunch: 12:30-1:30 p.m.; dismissed: 5 p.m.

 September 12, 1943: The “Hollywood Cavalcade” war bond tour arrived in Pittsburgh, Pennsylvania.
-Here are some clippings about the previous day’s event in New York (the first two clippings) as well as notices about upcoming events in Cincinnati, St. Louis, and Minneapolis.
-Images below: Pittsburgh ads for this day.
+Here are some clippings about the previous day’s event in New York as well as notices about upcoming events in Cincinnati, St. Louis, and Minneapolis – Plus Pittsburgh ads for this day.

 September 12, 1944: The first of three days of a break in filming The Clock due to the “illness of director” (Vincente Minnelli).

 September 12, 1954: The upcoming premiere of A Star Is Born (September 29, 1954) meant more coverage of the film in the papers.